ozcod/movie-app/README.md

-# Movie App
+# Popcorn Times

-A modern web application to browse and search movies, built with [React](https://react.dev/) and [Vite](https://vitejs.dev/).
+A modern web application to browse and search movies database, built with [React](https://react.dev/) and [Vite](https://vitejs.dev/).
 This project provides a fast development experience and leverages modern JavaScript tooling.

 ## Features